DsEngineerTim/Timothy-Maina-data-analytics-portfolio/README.md

 ## 👨‍💻 About Me

-I am a data analyst focused on transforming raw data into **meaningful insights and predictive solutions**.
+I am an applied data scientist focused on transforming raw data into **meaningful insights and predictive solutions**.
 My work centers on building **end-to-end projects**—from data cleaning and exploration to modeling and visualization.

 I combine an **analytical mindset with a business perspective**, ensuring every project delivers clear and actionable outcomes.